Flutter CTO Report 2024

 • Personal health and fitness: Wearables and fitness bands such as Apple Fitness+ leverage media streaming to provide live or on-demand workout sessions.
 Meditation specialists also offer content for practicing mindfulness via audio subscription apps.

-• Gaming: Live streaming apps like Twitch send video games over the internet.
+• Gaming: Live streaming apps like Twitch send video games over the internet connection.
 Gamers can access user-generated content live or on-demand.

 • Government: Governmental agencies such as law enforcement use live video streaming for search and rescue, training, surveillance, and more.
 In most cases, videos are captured using drones and body cams and streamed live for app users.